mtumilowicz/jit-notes/README.md

         * Object#hashCode
         * Object#getClass
 * NullPointerException digression
-    * deref null reference: SEGV -> signal handler -> throw NPE
-        * expensive operation: 2 x context switch - user -> kernel and kernel -> user
-            * if it happens too often - JIT will insert explicit checks
-            * if very often - JIT will cache NPE as well
     * JVM implement the null check using virtual memory hardware
         * JVM arranges that page zero in its virtual address space is mapped to a page that is unreadable + unwritable
         * since null is represented as zero, when Java code tries to dereference null this will try to access a non-addressible page and will lead to the OS delivering a "segfault" signal to the JVM
-        * JVM's segfault signal handler could trap this, figure out where the code was executing, and create and throw an NPE on the stack of the appropriate thread
+        * JVM's segfault signal (SEGV) handler could trap this, figure out where the code was executing, and create and throw an NPE on the stack of the appropriate thread
         * without this, every deref should be guarded
             ```
             public static int getSize(Collection collection) {
-                return collection.size();
-            }
-            ```
-            should be guarded during compilation
-            ```
-            public static int getSize(Collection collection) {
-                if (collection == null) {
+                if (collection == null) { // othervise checks like that should be added during compilation
                     throw new NullPointerException();
                 }
                 return collection.size(); // assembler: segmentation violation